-The Arch car park is 15 miles east of Aberystwyth.
+The Arch car park is 13 miles south east of Aberystwyth.

 It is in the county of Ceredigion.

-The Arch is on Ordnance Survey (OS) map 213.
+The Arch is on Ordnance Survey (OS) Explorer map 213.

 The OS grid reference is SN 765 756.

-After two miles, pass a stone arch on the left and the car park and picnic area is just after it on the left.
+After 2 miles, pass a stone arch and the car park is on the left.

 For details of public transport visit Traveline Cymru's website.